A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Problem Formulation

-When an NN task is deployed in wireless systems, the NN is generally split into two parts that communicate through the wireless channel.
+When an NN task is deployed in wireless systems, the NN is generally split into two components that communicate through the wireless channel: a transmitter part $\tilde{W}_{tx}$ deployed on the local device and a receiver part $\tilde{W}_{rx}$ deployed on the edge server.
 Due to channel impairments, the hidden layer features transmitted by the NN on the transmitter may be distorted, causing errors during the subsequent inference in NN on the receiver.
 These channel-induced distortions on the features can be captured by a fully connected (FC) layer.
 Therefore, we introduce an additional layer to characterize the NN deployed in wireless environments, as shown in Figure \ref{fig:system_model}.

 This structural equivalence allows us to integrate the channel statistics directly into the weight space.
-Let $l_0$ denote the additional layer, the output of this layer can be formulated as $f^{(l_0)} = M^{(l_0)}f^{(l_0-1)} + B^{(l_0)}$, where $f^{(l_0-1)},f^{(l_0)}\in\R^d$ are the input and output features, respectively.
+Let $l_0$ denote the additional layer, and the layer output can be formulated as $f^{(l_0)} = M^{(l_0)}f^{(l_0-1)} + B^{(l_0)}$, where $f^{(l_0-1)},f^{(l_0)}\in\R^d$ denote the input and output features, respectively.
 The weights of this layer $W^{(l_0)}=(M^{(l_0)},B^{(l_0)})$ consist of a weight matrix $M^{(l_0)}\in\R^{d\times d}$ and a bias vector $B^{(l_0)}\in\R^d$.
-These stochastic weights are determined by the specific channel conditions.
-While this formulation represents an affine transformation, it serves as a versatile abstraction capable of modeling various wireless environments.
-In this framework, even non-linear operations in digital channels including quantization and coding can be encapsulated into the effective stochastic weights.
-Detailed examples are discussed in Section \ref{sec:channel_examples}.
+These stochastic weights are determined by the specific channel realizations.
+While this formulation represents an affine transformation, it acts as a versatile abstraction capable of modeling various wireless environments.
+In this framework, simple modeling of non-linear operations in digital channels like quantization and coding can be encapsulated into the effective stochastic weights.